-Divorce is probably one of the most difficult experiences a human being can endure.
+Divorce is probably one of the most difficult experiences a person can endure.
 In addition to mourning the loss of a cherished relationship, you also have to navigate a complicated legal process.
-But if you and your spouse still have a functional relationship and are able to work together, you may be able to get an uncontested divorce that will save you time and money.
+Couples who have a functional relationship and are able to work together may be able to get an uncontested divorce.
+The uncontested divorce process in Illinois will save you both time and money.

-This article will explain uncontested divorce in Illinois.
+This article explains uncontested divorces in Illinois.
 If you still have questions after reading this article, you should consult with an experienced family law attorney.

-In general, an uncontested divorce (referred to as a “dissolution of marriage” in Illinois) simply means that both spouses agree on all the key terms of the divorce, including:
+An uncontested divorce (referred to as a “dissolution of marriage” in Illinois) means that both spouses agree on all the key terms of the divorce, including:

-Illinois has a special, expedited form of uncontested divorce that should save you time and money if you qualify.
-It’s called “joint simplified dissolution,” and it’s designed to speed up the process for couples who are able to reach a complete agreement about the terms of their divorce.
-You will qualify for a joint simplified dissolution if all of the following statements are true:
+Illinois has a special, expedited form of an uncontested divorce which can move things along even faster—a “joint simplified dissolution.”
+Couples qualify for a joint simplified dissolution if all of the following statements are true:

 In Illinois, the entry-level trial courts are called circuit courts.
 There are 24 judicial circuits in Illinois, and each of them is responsible for the judicial work in one or more counties.
 Circuit courts have jurisdiction to hear most civil cases, including divorces.
 The circuit courts are divided into subdivisions, including a family division that exclusively handles juvenile, adoption, domestic abuse and divorce cases.
 You’ll need to locate the correct circuit court to proceed with your divorce.

 When you get the forms, take your time and work carefully.
-Type everything on a computer or print neatly.
-If you rush through the papers and make mistakes, your divorce could be delayed.
-Feel free to talk to the court clerks who work in the courthouse, but keep in mind that they can’t give you any legal advice.
-If something needs to be notarized, don’t sign it until you’re in the presence of a notary.
+You should plan to type everything on a computer or print neatly.
+If you rush through the paperwork and make mistakes, they could cost you in your divorce.
+Court clerks are available for basic questions, but only an attorney can give you legal advice.